jenkinsci/git-plugin/README.md

 a way that they can detect when they run tests.

 Code coverage reporting is available as a maven target and is actively monitored.
-Please improve code coverage with tests when you submit.
+Please improve code coverage with the tests you submit.

 Before submitting your change, please review the findbugs output to assure that you haven't introduced new findbugs warnings.